Last Updated on May 16, 2026 by Emma Fajcz | Published: May 24, 2022

 Only a few decades ago, it was hard to find many options for Mexican restaurants in New York City.
-However, around 10 years ago, a number of new restaurants and street carts began firing up their tortilla-warming griddles for the first time.
-Why?
-There’s no consensus, but it’s not a coincidence that Mexicans have been the largest demographic to immigrate to NYC in the last 10 years.
+But starting around 2012, a number of new restaurants and street carts began firing up their tortilla-warming griddles for the first time.
+There’s no consensus why, but it’s not a coincidence that Mexicans have been the largest demographic to immigrate to NYC in the last 10 years.
+Now, at these 11 best authentic Mexican restaurants in NYC, you can feast on everything from Michelin-starred fare to flavor-popping street food!

 Mariscos El Submarino

-If you wake up with a craving for shrimp, particularly the Mexican-accented kind, then point yourself to Mariscos El Submarino, a no-frills Mexican spot in Jackson Heights, Queens.
+If you wake up with a craving for shrimp (particularly the Mexican-accented kind), then point yourself to Mariscos El Submarino, a no-frills Mexican spot.
 Here you can get a palate-kicking bowl of shrimp-laced aguachile negro, a plate of avocado-topped shrimp ceviche, shrimp piled onto a tostada, or shrimp in a coctel.
-You can even get a shrimp-topped burger.
-And it’s all excellent.
+You can even get a shrimp-topped burger, and it’s all excellent.

 Claro